devkumar07/List-Generator/README.md

 - You will then be asked what you would like to do.
 Currently, the application can only generate team agreements, so enter “1”.

-- The output will be stored in the “List-Generator” folder
+- You will recieve a "Success!" message indicating that the list generation is completed.
+The output will be stored in the “List-Generator” folder

 ## Troubleshooting (Unix)
 If you are having issues follow these steps.